earthman131/ADMapping/README.md

 # ADMapping

-A wavenumber-domain iterative approach for apparent density mapping of an undulant layer Developed by Lianghui Guo.
+A wavenumber-domain iterative approach for apparent density mapping of an undulant layer.
+Developed by Lianghui Guo.

 # Prerequisites